Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/HowTo/deploy/Deploy-via-Azure-Portal-UI.md

 ## Prerequisites

-Deploying AMA-ALZ requires some prerequisites and configuration to be completed upfront for both _**Management Group (hierarchy or single)**_ and _**Cloud Solution Provider (CSP) or Azure Lighthouse**_.
+Deploying AMBA-ALZ requires some prerequisites and configuration to be completed upfront for both _**Management Group (hierarchy or single)**_ and _**Cloud Solution Provider (CSP) or Azure Lighthouse**_.
 Ensure all the necessary prerequisites, listed for the respective section in the [Prerequisites](./Introduction-to-deploying-the-ALZ-Pattern#prerequisites) page are in place.

 ## Access the AMBA-ALZ Portal Accelerator